Infrastructure

 Construction on the 310MW Lake Turkana wind farm at Loiyangalani in northern Kenya is running ahead of schedule, with the facility primed to generate its first 132 megawatts (MW) of electricity next month.

-Installation of 155 giant turbines at the wind farm, which kicked off in March, is set for completion in a fortnight – making the facility ready for use, but delays in construction of a transmission line connecting the wind farm to the national grid is expected to hold up the venture.
+Installation of 155 giant turbines at the wind farm, which kicked off in March, is set for completion in a fortnight – making the facility ready for use, but delays in construction of a transmission line connecting the wind farm to the grid are likely to hold up the venture.

 According to the project’s general manager Phylip Leferink, work is being done around the clock to ensure the Sh72 billion project is completed on schedule.